 Scottish Ministers particularly welcome applications from people from protected groups, including women, disabled people, those from minority ethnic communities and people aged under 50.

 If you are disabled and require a reasonable adjustment at any stage of the public appointments process please get in touch with the Public Appointments Team Freephone 0300 244 1898 or email firstname.lastname@example.org .

 The Ethical Standards Commissioner publishes details about the diversity of public appointees.

-What is the role of the Ethical Standards Commissioner?
+The role of the Ethical Standards Commissioner

 The Ethical Standards Commissioner and her team work within her remit to encourage fairness, good conduct and transparency in public life in Scotland.
 The Commissioner regulates and monitors the system used to appoint board members and her team play a key role in ensuring that appointments are made on merit, using methods that are fair and open and reflect the diversity of Scottish society today.
 The Commissioner publishes a Code of Practice to guide the public appointments process.

 The Board Chairs of the future mentoring scheme was delivered in a partnership of the Public Appointments Team and the Ethical Standards Commissioner.
 This project ran from August 2019 to November 2020 during which twelve mentors from the Chair cohort mentored twelve people from the Board members cohort from across the public bodies sector.